Mexico telecoms reform bill seeks to tackle legal stalling

+June 1 The following are the top stories on the New York Times business pages.
+Reuters has not verified these stories and does not vouch for their accuracy.

-MEXICO CITY The Mexican government's proposed telecommunications reform foresees prohibiting companies from blocking regulator rulings with injunctions while they pursue court appeals, which could eliminate a maneuver that has allowed companies to skirt competition rulings.
+MEXICO CITY, March 11 The Mexican government's proposed telecommunications reform foresees prohibiting companies from blocking regulator rulings with injunctions while they pursue court appeals, which could eliminate a maneuver that has allowed companies to skirt competition rulings.

 The draft bill, posted on the website of President Enrique Pena Nieto on Monday, also included so called must offer/must carry rules that require broadcasters to offer channels to pay TV firms while making pay TV firms carry free-to-air channels.